 Ever heard of a MTSAP?
-Of course not, that’s a terrible acronym.
-But, the tech stack audit process could make all the difference in your hitting your revenue targets.
+Of course not; that’s a terrible acronym.
+But the tech stack audit process could make all the difference in hitting your revenue targets.
 And if you can think of a nifty acronym, there may be a cookie in it for you.

-MRM Yetis, who conduct hundreds of assessments every year, will complete your audit with these pragmatic steps.
+MRM Yetis, who conducts hundreds of assessments every year, will complete your audit with these pragmatic steps.
 At every phase, your company gains value:

 - Review Data Collection and Analysis: Seriously, don’t get us started on data.
 How you get it and what you do with it is HUGE.
 So, we are going to go a little nutzo in our review of how you collect and validate data.
 This assessment includes evaluating accuracy, completeness, and reliability of your data, and whether it provides adequate information for automation or reporting you need.
 You guys will get as excited as us, for real.